 - The process looks like this: a photo of a bicycle is recognized as such because the credentials of the sample photo on which the algorithm is trained and the credentials of the input photo correlate.

 - Visual Search features are widely applied in Search Engines like Google and eCommerce marketplaces like Amazon and Ali Express.
 In essence, the visual search algorithm works similarly to the textual search.
 The image is broken down by ML algorithms to key credentials that are compared with the credentials of the sample base.
-In addition to that, NLP algorithm processes image metadata and other textual input (such as the context in which the image is placed).
+In addition to that, the NLP algorithm processes image metadata and other textual input (such as the context in which the image is placed).

 - Face Detection is one of the cornerstones of social networks like Facebook and Instagram.
 The methodology behind face recognition is similar to visual search, except the process consists of two aspects: